 Check out our video highlighting the project design features:

-Careful planning and scheduling has allowed two lanes in each direction on Melton Highway to be maintained and only limited train service disruptions through most of the construction program.
+Careful planning and scheduling has allowed two lanes in each direction on Melton Highway to be maintained for the vast majority of construction, and only limited train service disruptions through most of the construction program.
 However there may be times when some short road and rail closures will be necessary to undertake works safely.

-Major works for the removal of the Melton Highway level crossing will be conducted throughout 2017 and 2018, with the project set for completion by late 2018.
+Major works for the removal of the Melton Highway level crossing will continue throughout 2017 and 2018, with the project set for completion by late 2018.

 Further detail on the stages of construction will be available in the coming months as the constructor finalises the program of works.